Wedding Photography at Morden Park House, Merton

 After your Ceremony…

-You’ll exit the room to the ornate, marble-paved entrance hall with grand staircase, pillars and mirrors.
-This lends itself immediately to posed couple shots and time may be spent here.
-Then I assemble the guests outside the front door ready for the couple to exit for their confetti sequence.
+You’ll exit the room into the ornate, marble-paved entrance hall, with a grand staircase, pillars, and mirrors.
+This lends itself immediately to posed couple shots, and some time may be spent here, depending on the next wedding.
+Then, I assemble the guests outside the front door, ready for the couple to exit for their confetti sequence.

 A confetti sequence can look great regardless of how many or how few guests you have throwing it.
 If you’re in doubt, do it!

-The front of the house is beautiful, and naturally many couples choose to pose for group photos there.
-How long you’ll have for confetti and posed group shots largely depends on the day of week and time of the year.
+The front of the house is beautiful, and naturally, many couples pose for group photos there.
+How long you’ll have for confetti and posed group shots largely depends on the day of the week and time of the year.
 Saturdays in the summer are exceptionally busy.
-However, if you are rushed, there’s the adjacent parkland where there is plenty of potential for stunning backdrops for couples wishing to incorporate it into their special day.
+However, if you are rushed, and there’s the adjacent parkland, with plenty of potential for stunning backdrops for couples who wish to incorporate it into their special day.

-The venue allows wedding confetti which provides a stunning sequence of photos against a beautiful backdrop.
+The venue allows wedding confetti, creating a stunning photo sequence against a beautiful backdrop.

 Merton Register Office FAQs